noaatias/Vacations-project3/README.md

 password: "mxecaibhl0cj2dqg"<br>
 ## Create database and tables
 Download and run the file in MySQL Workbench [vacationsProject.sql ](/vacationsProject.sql).
+## if you want to run this app in local

 ## Client side
 In this client-task directory, you need run: